oVirt/pthreading/README.md

 The pthreading module provides Lock, RLock, and Condition synchronization objects compatible with Python native threading module.
 The implementation, however, is based on POSIX thread library as delivered by the libpthread.
 The provided objects are designed to be a drop-in replacement for their respective threading counterpart.

 Take a look at threading.py of Python 2.
-Notice that Event.wait() wakes 20 times a second and checks if the event has been set.
+Notice that Condition.wait() wakes 20 times a second and checks if the event has been set.
 This CPU hogging has been fixed in Python 3, but is not expected to change during Python 2 lifetime.

 To avoid this waste of resources, put in your main module: